MistyCommunity/Documentation/src/content/docs/skills/remote-command-tutorials.md

 const ip = "<robotipaddress>";

-// Declare a global variable pixelsPerGrid and set its value to 10.
-This variable is used in the drawMap() function to determine the size (in pixels) of the map.
-Adjust this value to change the size of the map. const pixelsPerGrid = 10;
+// The pixelsPerGrid variable is used in drawMap().
+// Adjust this value to change the size of the map. const pixelsPerGrid = 10;
 let subscribed = false;
 let ready = false;